 Parity RAID adds a somewhat complicated need to verify and re-write parity with every write that goes to disk.
 This means that a RAID 5 array will have to read the data, read the parity, write the data, and finally write the parity.
 Four operations for each effective one.
 This gives us a write penalty on RAID 5 of four.
 So, the formula for RAID 5 write speed is NX/4.

 Following the eight-spindle example where the write IOPs of an individual spindle is 125, we would get the following calculation: (8 * 125)/4 or 2X Write IOPS, which comes to 250 WIOPS.
 In a 50/50 blend, this would result in 625 Blended IOPS.

 RAID 6 Performance

-This makes it dramatically safer than RAID 5, which is very important, but also imposes a dramatic write penalty.
-Each write operation requires the disks to read the data, read the first parity, read the second parity, write the data, write the first parity and then finally write the second parity.
-This comes out to be a six times write penalty, which is pretty dramatic.
-So our formula is NX/6.
+This makes it dramatically safer than RAID 5, which is important but also imposes a substantial write penalty.
+Each write operation requires the disks to read the data, read the first parity, read the second parity, write the data, write the first parity, and finally write the second parity.
+This comes out to be a write penalty of six, which is pretty dramatic.
+Our formula is NX/6.

 Performance as a Factor of Capacity

 When producing RAID performance formulae, we think of these in terms of the number of spindles, which is incredibly sensible.
 This is very useful in determining the performance of a proposed array or even an existing one where measurement is not possible and allows us to compare the relative performance between different proposed options.